Skip to content

 Female · Young · 3 years

-Gender: female Age: 3 years and 9 months Weight: 12 kg.
-Breed: Mix Podenco / Terrier Origin: Spain Available for adoption in: Switzerland Current location: Private boarding in Andalusia, Spain at our expense Arrival upon adoption: Friday, May 15, 2026 Our dogs only travel outside of Spain when adopted.
+Female, 3 years and 9 months, 12 kg.
+Breed: Podenco / Terrier mix.
+Origin: Spain.
+Available for adoption in: Switzerland.
+Current location: Private boarding in Andalusia, Spain at our expense.
+Arrival upon adoption: Friday, May 15, 2026.
+Our dogs only travel outside Spain when adopted.
 The possible arrival date is mentioned above.
-Before any adoption steps, please read our arrival process in the ADOPTER menu, our conditions and adoption fees.
+Before any adoption steps, please read our arrival process in the ADOPTER menu, our adoption conditions and fees.
 CHUPA is a very charming little Podenco... and with a touching story.
-About a year ago, she was found alone and completely panicked, inside the prison located just across from the boarding where we take in dogs in Andalusia.
-A woman managed to approach her, catch her patiently, then contacted our partner... who asked us for help.
-That's how CHUPA was placed in our boarding at our expense, so she could have a real chance and be able to grow.
-That is why we delayed her publication a bit.
-Today, the best part is seeing how much she has evolved: CHUPA has gained confidence, calmed down, and now lives with the family of the boarding's owners, surrounded and safe.
+About a year ago, she was found alone and completely panicked, within the prison premises just across from the boarding where we take in our dogs in Andalusia.
+A lady managed to approach her, patiently catch her, then contacted our partner... who asked us for help.
+That's how CHUPA was taken in by us at our expense, to give her a real chance and let her develop.
+This is why we have delayed her publication a bit.
+Today, the best part is seeing how much she has evolved: CHUPA has gained confidence, calmed down, and now lives with the family of the boarding's owners, surrounded and secure.
 She remains shy if she doesn't know someone, which is normal.
 She is a small, gentle, affectionate and very attached dog.
-She likes contact and attention, and she has a way of looking at humans that melts hearts...
+She likes contact, attention, and she has this way of looking at humans that melts hearts...
 You can feel that she has understood that life can be beautiful, and she is ready to share it.
-Like many Podencos, she is intelligent, curious, with that little "cat" side that we love: delicate on the inside, observant, quiet but can be lively outside.
+Like many Podencos, she is intelligent, curious, with that little "cat" side that we love: delicate inside, observant, quiet but can be lively on the outside.
 CHUPA should be handled with delicacy and tenderness, we think another dog who is confident would be a plus.
-Preferably non-urban environment, such as countryside, if there is an outdoor space it must be fully secured.
-Her story: Found lost and panicked inside the prison located 1 km from our partner's boarding in Andalusia Sponsorship and care by Coeurs de Chiens With humans: With tenderness Dogs: Yes Children: We prefer to place CHUPA in a home without children Adoption profile: Each dog we place needs an adaptation period that can last from 3 to 6 months, depending on their background and experiences.
-An educational and socialization commitment will be required as well as a high presence rate with the dog in the beginning.
-Placement preferably outside urban areas, countryside or mountain.
+Preferably non-urban environment, countryside or mountainous area.
+If there is an outdoor space, it must be fully secured.
+Her story: Found lost and panicked within the prison grounds located 1 km from our partner's boarding in Andalusia.
+Sponsorship and care by Coeurs de Chiens.
+With humans: With gentleness.
+Other dogs: Yes.
+Children: We prefer to place CHUPA in a home without children.
+Adoption profile: Each dog we place needs an adaptation period that can range from 3 to 6 months, depending on their history and experiences.
+An educational and socialization commitment will be requested as well as a high presence rate with the dog initially.
+Placement preferably outside urban areas, in the countryside or mountains.
 If there is an outdoor space, it must be secure and well fenced.
 If in an urban area, we will study the logistical and situational context.

 Size